-The traveler should enter itemized hotel charges by date in the column provided for this purpose and attach the zero balance, itemized hotel folio with the Travel Expense Voucher.
+The traveler should enter itemized hotel charges by date within the Line Editor provided for this expense type and attach the zero balance, itemized hotel folio with the Travel Expense Voucher.

 The traveler must be in travel status during the following time frames to qualify for individual meal reimbursements.
 Travel status is defined as the time the traveler leaves his or her home or office until the time the traveler returns to his or her home or office.

 On date of departure traveler must leave prior to